jhighman/trua-collect/docs/form-management-implementation.md

    - currentContextStep tracks the step separately from form state
    - FormContext forces synchronization when mismatches occur
    - This prevents state inconsistencies during navigation

+5. **Environment Configuration**:
+   - Default collection key is stored in the .env file as `DEFAULT_COLLECTION_KEY`
+   - The application loads this value at startup using environment configuration
+   - If no environment variable is found, a fallback default is used
+   - This approach allows for different configurations in different environments

 ### Validation System